elego/rental-vertical/rental_contract/README/DESCRIPTION.rst

 customer rental contracts, vendor contracts and vendor rental contracts.
 It is possible to add more subtypes with own sequence, which automatically sets the contract's code.

-If a contract is automatically created from sale order, it passes the sale order type to the contract subtype.
+- If a contract is automatically created from sale order, it passes the sale order type to the contract subtype.
+- The analytic account of a product is automatically set on the contract line.
+- The start and end date of invoice lines are automatically set when creating the invoice from a contract.
+- Both fields date_start and date_end that are used for contract lines are now hidden and related to the given start and end date of sale order line.